 - Defective Products.
 Manufacturers, distributors, and retailers must use reasonable care in producing and testing products.
 If they create or sell a product that injures another person, they may be liable for damages that result under product liability law.

 Finally, you may have grounds for a personal injury claim if another person’s defamatory statements damage your good reputation.
-For more information regarding what injury claims cover, speak to our knowledgeable Charleston, West Virginia personal injury attorneys.
+For more information regarding what injury claims cover, speak to our knowledgeable Charleston, WV attorneys.

 Who Creates Personal Injury Laws?